FatihcDeniz/mlspy/README.md

 ## Description:

 This is a project that aims to implement machine learning and deep learning models, and statistical testing methods from scratch only using `NumPy` and `python`.
 First, I started to implement common machine learning algorithms such as Linear Models and Support Vector Machines to understand them better, get a better mathematical intuition about how they work and develop my python skills further.
 During this process, I realized it is really fun to deep dive into the algorithms, and I learned a lot about mathematics, implementation, and structures of these algorithms.
 So, I started implementing more and more.
-Then I wanted to expand also this to statistical models to learn more about them.
+In the future I want to expand this to statistical models.
 Currently, there are more than 20 machine learning algorithms implemented, but no statistical models.
 But in the future whenever I have time I will try to add more and more.

 ## What Algorithms are impelements: